Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Order Metafields

-Order Shopify metafields help you attach more context to each purchase.
-This can improve fulfillment, gifting, and post-purchase communication.
+Order shopify metafields provide extra context for each purchase, improving fulfillment, gifting, and post-purchase communication.

-For instance, you might add a Gift Message metafield so customers can include a personal note when sending a present.
-It’s a small detail, but it helps make the experience feel more thoughtful and memorable.
+For instance, a Gift Message metafield allows buyers to include a personal note when sending a gift.
+Small details like this can make the shopping experience feel thoughtful and memorable.

 Draft Order Metafields